-This course provides an introduction to theories and research findings in the field of psychology of language (or psycholinguistics).
-We will cover a broad range of topics, such as the different components of language (phonology, morphology, syntax, and semantics), language production and comprehension, discourse processing, the relationship between language and thought, language acquisition, language impairments/ disorders, and bilingualism/multilingualism in connection with memory, perception, mental representation, and neuroscience.
+Provides an introduction to theories and research findings in the field of psychology of language (or psycholinguistics).
+We will cover a broad range of topics, such as the different components of language (phonology, morphology, syntax and semantics), language production and comprehension, discourse processing, the relationship between language and thought, language acquisition, language impairments/ disorders and bilingualism/multilingualism in connection with memory, perception, mental representation and neuroscience.
 Prerequisites: PSYC 101, 102 or LING 101, 102.
+Same as LING 380.